(Disclosure: Some of the links below may be affiliate links)

 I believe that adding some margin of safety to your FIRE plan is important.
 But adding too much will hinder your chances of reaching your FIRE goal.
 Make sure to not go overboard!

 There are other ways you can help your chances of success.
 For instance, you could be prepared to get some extra income one way or another should the stock market dip too much.
-Or you should be able to reduce your expenses somehow in case of a bear market.
+Or you should be able to reduce your expenses somehow in a bear market.
 But these are more reactive measures rather than margin of safety planning.

 What about you?
 How do you add some margin of safety to your FIRE plan?